Harpenden to St Albans walk

 Train ticket: buy an off-peak return to Harpenden which is valid to return from St Albans City.
 If, instead, you opt to return to London Euston from St Albans Abbey train station (with it’s much nicer walk through a park than the suburban walk through the town to the City station) you will have to buy a separate ticket for your return journey.

 Is taken in the village of Sandridge where you have a choice of three pubs – all highly rated - a tea room and a village store (for picnic provisions).
+Note Post Covid lockdown (summer 2021) reference the details which follow on the three pubs, best check with them if they are serving luncheon on the day of your intended visit - some may have restricted hours or opening days.

 The Queens Head (tel 01727 855069) at 7 Church End is a 17th century (and part earlier) timber framed and weatherboarded public house.
 Lunch is served Monday to Saturday from 12 noon until 2.30 pm, and on Sundays from 12 noon until 5 pm.
 The menu caters for vegetarians and vegans.
 Roasts are served on Sundays.
 Booking ahead is advisable on weekdays and essential (two weeks in advance) on Sundays